When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 72%

-showed meaningful improvement on the THI after 6 months of app-based sound therapy
+showed meaningful improvement on the Tinnitus Handicap Inventory after 6 months of app-based sound therapy

 Engelke et al., PLOS Digital Health